 - From Ontario to Landing 20: 11 hours

 If you're more experienced you can probably shave a few minutes off these times.

 The Kickapoo River is an extremely popular destination in Southwest Wisconsin.
 Summer weekends are going to be busy, especially around the holidays.
 There's also a lot of drinking on the river, so not only is the river crowded, but the large groups you come across will probably be a little boisterous.
 You've been warned!

 If you want to escape the crowds, start earlier in the day or go during the week.

 Tubing?
 Don't start first thing in the morning.
 Give the weather a chance to warm up at bit.

 Another thing to be aware of is that river levels vary depending on how wet the weather has been.
 You may have to do some portaging if it's been a dry season (or due to fallen trees).
 River levels can also change rapidly in bad weather, and the Kickapoo Valley is prone to flooding.
 Make a back up plan in case of stormy weather, because you don't want to be caught in a dangerous situation.

-I’ve hope you’ve enjoyed reading about canoeing the Kickapoo River!
+I've hope you've enjoyed reading this Kickapoo River guide!
 Start planning your trip with these tips: